wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Mustache supports several variations in each case, but this example shows the most commonly used syntax in the alert target templates:

 * Each property is enclosed in 3 pairs of curly braces.
-(In HTML email templates, you can use 2 pairs of curly braces around a property.)
+(In an HTML email template, you can use 2 pairs of curly braces around a property.)

 * Each iterator is used in a Mustache _section_, with the iterator's name appearing on either end.
 Because an iterator successively visits each element in its list, you can use {% raw %} `{{{.}}}` {% endraw %} within the section to indicate the element currently being visited.
-(In the predefined templates, iterator sections contain literal text and functions to format the visited elements.)
+The section normally contains additional literal text and functions to format each visited element, such as a following comma or other separator character.
+Examples are shown below.

 ### Template Functions